rnapier/cocoaphony-blog/source/_posts/2019-04-20-start-with-a-protocol.markdown

 ## Where should type parameters go?

 Before going on, it's worth exploring the signature.
 Notice that I pass the type of Model as a parameter.
 It doesn't even need a name, because the value won't be used.
 It's just there to nail down the type parameter in the function's parameters rather than in completion handler's parameters.
+I'm mostly doing this to show a technique, and because `fetch(2) { ... }` is a bit ambiguous to the reader (since all ID types are Int currently).
+Sometimes this makes sense, sometimes it doesn't.

-Doing it that way makes type inference a lot nicer.
-Consider JSONDecoder's `decode` method.
+A good example where I think it makes a lot of sense is JSONDecoder's `decode` method.
 It's called this way:

 <pre>
 let value = try JSONDecoder().decode(<span class="chl">Int.self</span>, from: data)